tianocore-docs/edk2-DscSpecification/2_dsc_overview/28_pcd_section_processing.md

 **Note:** For the dynamic types of PCDs, using an `$(Arch)` extension other than `common` in the section header is not valid.
 **********
-**Warning:** A PCD can only use one type for all modules.
+**Warning:** A PCD can only use one type for all source modules.
 It is not permissible to list a PCD in a PcdsFixedAtBuild section and also list it in a PcdsPatchableInModule section.
+**********
+**Note:** Binary modules included in a platform build are permitted to use the PatchableInModule or DynamicEx access methods (the Binary module must specify which of these two methods were used to create the binary module) regardless of the method used for a given PCD in modules built from source.
+The build supports binary modules that use the same or different PCD access method than the source modules or other binary modules.
+The build parser must break with an error if a PCD is listed as FixedAtBuild or Dynamic (not DynamicEx) in the Binary INF.
 **********

 Datum Types for PCD values are either Boolean (`BOOLEAN` - 1 byte), numeric